Grace must take on the le Domas family on her wedding night.

 Grace puts on her trusty high top chucks to help her escape from the family.

 Lead actress Samara Weaving who plays Grace wears mustard yellow high top chucks throughout the later two thirds of the film, and when she laces them up the action gets going in earnest.
-The cinemaphotography in Ready or Not is very chucks friendly, with many close ups throughout the course of the film.
-Brett Jutkiewicz is to be commended for his work in this regard.
+The cinematography in Ready or Not is very chucks friendly, with many close ups throughout the course of the film.
+Brett Petkiewicz is to be commended for his work in this regard.
 Perhaps the constant shots of Grace’s chucks are meant to show her vulnerability or to remind us that in no way is she one of them.
 And luckily she has them to wear instead of her clunky dress pumps worn at the wedding itself, as they help her to run around and climb in and out of dangerous situations.
 The best scenes are when she first laces up her chucks, and the many action scene close ups of the camera panning to her chucks.